Penshurst

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Penshurst has 43 active public transport stops offering a mix of train and bus services.
-These stops are served by 18 different routes that collectively facilitate 4,242 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically residing just 111 meters from the nearest stop.
+These stops are served by 18 different routes, together facilitating 4,242 weekly passenger trips.
+The average distance from residents to the nearest stop is 111 meters, indicating excellent transport accessibility.

-On average, there are 606 transport trips daily across all routes, translating to approximately 98 weekly trips per individual stop.
+On average, there are 606 trips per day across all routes, which translates to roughly 98 weekly trips per individual stop.

 Frequently Asked Questions - Transport